txemavs/django-channels-json/README.md

 This is a test project to play with python 2.7, Django 1.11 and Channels v.
 1

+There is only one HTTP view: a text console that connects to WS to send and receive JSON  streams with the Django Channels Javascript multiplexed client.

 This setup uses:

 * **nginx**: web service, serve static files and redirect to other services.